data-dot-all/dataall/pages/code.md

 Modules are components that can be plugged in (or out) of your data.all deployment.
 Their features are configured in the `config.json` file.
 In contrast to the `core` package, `modules` are meant to be customized and enriched with new features.
-You can even go ahead and customize or create new modules, see the developing modules section for more details.
+You can even go ahead and customize or create new modules.

 Each module can contain all or a subset of the listed sub-packages: